josephspurrier/gowebapp/README.md

 starts the session, connects to the database, sets up the templates, loads the routes, attaches the middleware, and starts the web server.

-The front end is built using Foundation with a few small changes to fonts and spacing.
+The front end is built using Bootstrap with a few small changes to fonts and spacing.
 The flash messages are customized so they show up at the bottom right of the screen.

 All of the error and warning messages should be either displayed either to the